KonnexionsGmbH/docker_images_pub/docker_images/ml_dev/README.md

 ### Version 1.0.0

-- Eclipse is started from a command window by typing `eclipse`

 | Component             | Version            | Remark                      | Status |
 |---                    |---                 |---                          |---     |
 | Ubuntu                | 20.04              | focal                       |   |